briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 W. The source code for this construct is available here: [https://github.com/briancaffey/django-cdk](https://github.com/briancaffey/django-cdk)

-## Prerequisits for using this construct
+## Prerequisites for using this construct

 This construct tries to automate as much of the cloud infrastructure as possible, but some parts of your cloud infrastructure can't be automated through IaC.
 In order to use this construct, you will need to do the following: